Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 libraries provided by the OS.

 One way of fixing the error is by finding all libraries that define all the missing symbols, and add them as argument to the linker.
-This is kinda trick, I am not even sure if this would work, and it will vary between Linux distros, so let's instead use `gcc` to link everything.
+This is kinda tricky, I am not even sure if this would work, and it will vary between Linux distros, so let's instead use `gcc` to link everything.
 It will already take care of linking all system libraries.